edchengg/VCCA_pytorch/README.md

 ### Other Implementations

-The following are the other implementations of VCCA in Tensorflow:
+The following are the other implementations of VCCA in Tensorflow,

 * [Tensorflow implementation](http://ttic.uchicago.edu/~wwang5/papers/vcca_tf0.9_code.tgz) from Wang, Weiran's website (http://ttic.uchicago.edu/~wwang5/)